oplS15projects/FP4-proposal/README.md

 * This problem is interesting because looking at it there is the possibility to create a powerful tool that can be easily       expanded due to the ability to create high level functions and layers of abstraction in the racket environment.

 ### Problem Analysis
-* We plan to make different lays of abstraction so that the code can be very easily built on.
+* We plan to make different layers of abstraction so that the code can be very easily built on.
 * We also plan to build objects that allow us to link the key words to their respective procedures.
 * The high order procedures that we have covered in class such as filter and map will be used to handle searching and limiting   the data structures.